Hello, React

 You should notice that our app now has THREE articles.
 The first comes from

-and the other two from the hardcoded elements.
+our <NewsArticle/> and the other two from the hardcoded elements.

-Let's remove the other two hardcoded <article>
+Let's remove the other two hardcoded <article>s, leaving only our

 import React from 'react'import { NewsArticle } from './components/NewsArticle'function App() {return (<div className="all-main-content"><main><NewsArticle /></main></div>)}export default App

-have as many of the <article>
+have as many of the <article> structures as we want.

 import React from 'react'import { NewsArticle } from './components/NewsArticle'function App() {return (<div className="all-main-content"><main><NewsArticle /><NewsArticle /><NewsArticle /><NewsArticle /></main></div>)}export default App